jeftegoes/AwsOverview/Management & Governance/AWS Organizations.md

 # 6. Moving Accounts

-1. Remove the member account from the AWS Organization.
+1. Remove the member account from the old AWS Organization.
-2. Send an invite to the member account from the AWS Organization.
+2. Send an invite to the member account from the new AWS Organization.
 3. Accept the invite to the new Organization from the member account.

 # 7. Service Control Policies (SCP)